Staffwerke/vm-babysitter/README.md

 `-v /mnt/user/VMs:/mnt/user/VMs`

 More mountpoints can be added as needed.
-The trick is to replicate same paths on the host, INSIDE the container, because these paths will be searched during execution.
+The trick is to replicate same host INSIDE the container, because these paths will be searched via libvirt API during execution.
 If some, or none disk images are found (or r/w issues are detected) the container will fail.

 ### System, libvirt, and virtnbdbackup: